 I have published three graphic novels so far:

-The Heresy of Professor Nimbus, published in 2006, is the second full-length illustrated novel in the Chronicles of Professor Nimbus.
+The Heresy of Nimbus is the second full-length illustrated novel in the Chronicles of Nimbus.
 It was awarded a silver medal in the sequential category of the Society of Illustrators 49th Annual Exhibition...

 Creating a graphic novel is a very consuming and exhilarating experience.
 Since I publish these books myself, I assume the role of both art director and illustrator.
 I do at least three sketches for each page before inking the final art on watercolor paper, using a large format that liberates my brushwork.
 I feel that words aren’t necessary to convey the stories because I'm used to illustrating situations and concepts without relying on text to get a point across.
 It can take up to a year to complete each book, a time frame much different from editorial assignments where I often work under deadlines of a few hours.
 I feel a thrill when the books are finally finished and arrive on my doorstep from the printer.
 I also feel a void in my life for some time afterwards.